jboss-developer/jboss-eap-quickstarts/kitchensink/README.md

 The `kitchensink` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.

-It demonstrates how to create a compliant Java EE 6 application using *JSP 2.0* *EL 2.0* *JSTL 1.2* *CDI 1.0*, *EJB 3.1*, *JPA 2.0* and Bean Validation 1.0.
+It demonstrates how to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, JAX-RS, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It also includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

 System requirements